Uglemat/Malang/README.md

 so `Factorial N-1` would be parsed as `(Factorial N) - 1`, which is not what I wanted.

-That version of factorial is not tail recursive, however, and you can't really calculate `Factorial 20000` without hitting the recursion limit.
+That version of factorial is not tail recursive, however, and you can't really calculate `Factorial 20000` without hitting the recursion limit of python.
 Here's a tail recursive version:

     Factorial_Tail_Recursive := [
       Helper := [